This is general information and not advice. For more information see Queensland Payroll tax liability and taxable wages

 - An annual return and reconciliation is required by 21 July each year

-The payroll tax base include wages and salaries, the definition of which is expanded to include a range of contractor payments, allowances and fringe benefits as they are defined under the Fringe Benefits Tax Assessment Act 1986.
+The payroll tax base include wages and salaries, the definition of which is expanded to include a range of contractor payments, allowances, super payments and fringe benefits.

 Included are payments to third parties for services provided by and employee (or director) to an employer.